kwon37xi/jsp-template-inheritance/README.md

 ## Known problems

-1. If you want to pass a variable from a child page to the layout page, the variable must be added to **REQUEST scope**.
+1. If you want to pass a variable from a child page to it's layout page, the variable must be added to **REQUEST scope**.

 ## Reference